lonkaars/wall-e2/robot/readme.md

 global todo:

-- [ ] start robot in calibration mode
 - [ ] assume robot starts in maze
-- [ ] 'crosswalk' transition detection in seperate file (used by grid and maze mode)
+- [ ] 'crosswalk' transition detection and line following in seperate file (used by grid, maze, and charge mode)
 - [ ] client software architecture
-- [x] mode 'return' buffer
-- [x] clear global timer at start of cycle instead of just for mode selection module (for last ping time measurement)
-- [ ] calibrate (line-detecting) light sensors in setup.c, or manually by
-  placing the robot and pressing a button (maybe make this a seperate mode)
+- [ ] enter mode_scal by placing the robot on a white surface and pressing a button
-- [ ] create labeled timer functions like nodejs `console.time()` and
-  `console.timeEnd()` (use for serial read timeout constraint)
+- [x] create labeled timer functions like nodejs `console.time()` and `console.timeEnd()` (use for serial read timeout constraint)
-- [ ] `serial_parse` doesn't properly handle escaped `0xff` bytes in listen
+- [x] `serial_parse` doesn't properly handle escaped `0xff` bytes in listen mode
-  mode

 ### hypervisor